-The department's proseminar course is a one-semester hour course designed to engage the student in mathematical and/or statistical research above and beyond course materials.
-Each mathematics major student must satisfactorily complete the proseminar in order to graduate.
+The department's Proseminar course is a one semester-hour course designed to engage the student in mathematical and/or statistical research above and beyond course materials.
+Each mathematics major student must satisfactorily complete the Proseminar/Research Course in order to graduate.

 - Choose a topic that interests you and then find an advisor (a faculty member) in the department.
 It is important that you select an advisor whose has interest in the area you have chosen.
 For help choosing an advisor, view the profiles of the Math/Stat Faculty.

 - Register for the proseminar Proseminar Approval Form.
 You will be required to provide the name of your advisor and his or her approval before you can register

 - Meet with your advisor who will outline a meeting schedule to help you complete the proseminar in a timely manner.